-Older adults are more prone to bone spurs.
-Spurs can also happen in young athletes or dancers because of the added stress on their muscles, ligaments, and tendons.
+Older adults are more likely to have to bone spurs.
+Spurs can also happen in young athletes or dancers.
+This is because of the added stress on their muscles, ligaments, and tendons.
 Pain may happen while the spur is forming.
-But it can settle down.
-In some cases, pain may continue and get in the way of physical activity.
+But the pain may lessen or go away.
+In some cases, pain may continue.
+It can get in the way of physical activity.

 You find an abnormal growth.